cristianprochnow/Best-README-Template/BLANK_README.md

     <img src="images/logo.png" alt="Logo" width="80" height="80">
   </a>

-  <h3 align="center">Title of your Project</h3>
+  <h3 align="center">TITLE OF YOU PROJECT</h3>

   <p align="center">
-    A short description about your project.
+    An awesome README template to jumpstart your projects!
     <br />
     <a href="https://github.com/<github_username>/<repo>"><strong>Explore the docs »</strong></a>
     <br />